 Solar Panels for Business Owners: How It Works:

-- The REPOWER OC team helps commercial business owners decide where the optimal sun exposure is for efficient panel installation
+- The REPOWER Orange team helps commercial business owners decide where the optimal sun exposure is for efficient panel installation

 - Once the installation and activation are complete, your business will begin to generate electricity.
 Instead of receiving power from a utility grid, you’re generating your own.
 This electricity makes its way to your commercial business and helps power electronics.